tapaswenipathak/linux-kernel-stats/README.md

 Git was used for version control and collaborative development.
 All code changes were tracked using Git, and changes were made using the standard Git workflow of branching, committing, and merging.

-Some of the scripts in the repository also use various Linux command-line tools such as grep, awk, and curl for data (extraction) processing and analysis.
+Some of the scripts in the repository also use various Linux command-line tools such as grep, awk, and curl for data extraction, processing and analysis.

 The Linux Kernel Stats repository was developed on a Linux-based operating system.
 It is recommended to run the scripts on a Linux-based system to ensure full compatibility and accurate results.